Primitive asymptotics in $\phi^4$ vector theory: Abstract

 \section{Abstract}

 A longstanding conjecture in $\phi^4_4$ theory is that primitive graphs dominate the beta function asymptotically at large loop order in the minimal-subtraction scheme.
 Here we investigate this issue by exploiting additional combinatorial structure coming from an extension to vectors with $\O(N)$ symmetry.
 For the 0-dimensional case, we calculate the $N$-dependent generating function of primitive graphs and its asymptotics, including arbitrarily many subleading corrections.
 We find that the leading asymptotic growth rate becomes visible only above $\approx 25$ loops, while data at lower order is suggestive of a wrong asymptotics.
-Our results also yield the exact asymptotics of Martin invariants.
+Our results also yield the symmetry-factor weighted sum of 3-connected cubic graphs, and the exact asymptotics of Martin invariants.

-In 4D, each graph comes with a nontrivial Feynman integral, its period.
-We give bounds on the degree in $N$ for primitive and non-primitive graphs, and construct the primitive graphs of highest degree explicitly using a bijection method.
-We calculate the 4D primitive beta function numerically up to 17 loops.
-The qualitative behaviour turns out to be similar to the 0D series, with a small but systematic tendency for the 4D data to grow faster with $N$, indicating a correlation between periods and $O(N)$-symmetry factors.
-The zeros of the 4D primitive beta function approach their asymptotic locations quickly, but, like in the 0-dimensional case, the growth rate of the 4D primitive beta function does not match its asymptotics even at 17 loops.
+For individual Feynman graphs, we give bounds on their degree in $N$ depending on their coradical degree, and construct the primitive graphs of highest degree explicitly.
+We calculate the 4D primitive beta function numerically up to 17 loops, and find its behaviour to be qualitatively similar to the 0D case.
+The locations of zeros quickly approach their large-loop asymptotics at negative integer $N$, while the growth rate of the beta function differs from the asymptotic prediction even at 17 loops.

-Our results improve on the knowledge of asymptotics in QFT by putting individual observables into a broader context of $\phi^4_4$ theory.
-We provide concrete analytic and numerical values to demonstrate that both in the 0D and 4D theory, the reliability of asymptotic expansions greatly depends on the quantity in question.
-Even if certain quantities are in excellent agreement with the asymptotics already below 10 loops, this must not be mistaken as evidence that overall an asymptotic regime has been reached.